-Under Part 2-8 of the Fair Work Act 2009, where there has been a transfer of business, certain workplace instruments (transferable instruments) that covered employees of the old employer continue to cover those employees employed by the new employer.
+Under Part 2 – 8 of the Fair Work Act 2009, in situations in which there has been a transfer of business, certain workplace instruments (transferable instruments) that covered employees of the old employer continue to cover those employees (employed by the new employer).

 Each of the following is a transferable instrument:

-- an agreement (an enterprise agreement approved by FWA, a collective agreement, a preserved individual or collective state agreement, an Australian Workplace Agreement, an Individual Transitional Employment Agreement, a certified agreement made before 27 March 2006, and an old industrial relations agreement)
+- an agreement (an enterprise agreement approved by FWA, a collective agreement, a preserved individual or collective state agreement, an Australian Workplace Agreement, an Individual Transitional Employment Agreement, a certified agreement made before 27 March 2006 and an old industrial relations agreemeworkplace determination

 - an award

-- a notional agreement preserving a state award (NAPSA)
+- notional agreement preserving a state award (NAPSA)

 - preserved redundancy provisions (in certain circumstances, if the transfer occurred before 31 December 2009)